Benajarafe: History

 Benajarafe has been occupied since the Palaeolithic era.
 Very close to this place, many historians place the Greek colony of Mainake, whose exact location is still sought after, although the most striking archaeological remains have appeared next to the river Velez, in Torre del Mar.

 The name of this town dates back to the time when the Muslims lived there, although it is in itself controversial for the locals.
 The most widespread interpretation comes from the Arabic Ben ash-Sharif (Son of the Height).
 Another version refers to the term Bina' ash-Sharaf (بناء الشراف), which means "house (or, more literally, 'construction') on the hill".
 In 1483 the last Catholic victory in Andalusia took place here, the Battle of La Axarquía, as part of the Granada War.

-At this time, one of the most significant features of Benajarafe was built, the Torre Moya (Fat Tower), which receives its name because it is the largest on the coast of Malaga.
+At this time, one of the most significant features of Benajarafe was built, the Torre Moya (Fat Tower), which receives its name because it is the largest on the coast of Málaga.
 The purpose of this tower was to alert the inhabitants of the arrival of the pirates who besieged them for centuries from different places.
 For this purpose, fires were made, using smoke during the day and fire at night.

-Another of the most important buildings is the old train station, which ran from Malaga to Ventas de Zafarraya, was moved by coal in its beginnings and by fuel later on.
+Another of the most important buildings is the old train station, which ran from Málaga to Ventas de Zafarraya, was moved by coal in its beginnings and by fuel later on.
 It was one of the main causes for the development of the town, until in the 60's when it was decided to dismantle the line.
 This narrow-gauge railway made its last journey in 1968.